sr320/course-fish274-2021/exercises/Bash-for-navigating.md

 * Display the contents of a directory using the command line.
 * Delete specified files and/or directories.

 We now know how to explore files and directories, but how do we create them in the first place?
-Let's go back to Nelle's home directory, `/users/nelle`, and use `ls -F` to see what it contains:
+Let's go back to  `data-shell`, and use `ls -F` to see what it contains:

-    $ pwd

-    /users/nelle

-**Actually**   will look something more like `/Users/sr320/Desktop/shell-novice/data/users/nelle`

     $ ls -F